 Errislannan Riding Centre & Connemara Pony Stud

-The centre offers scenic and historic treks over moors and around the coast, as well as horse riding lessons, cross country riding, and pony camps.
-The lessons are suitable to riders in all age groups, from 5-year-olds to adults, so it makes for a suitable outing for the whole family.
+The centre offers scenic and historic treks over moors and around the coast and horse riding lessons, cross country riding, and pony camps.
+The lessons are suitable for riders in all age groups, from 5-year-olds to adults, making an appropriate outing for the whole family.

 CycleWest Ireland

 This activity offers a variety of guided tours and self-led and multi-activity packages.
-They also specialise in family activities, such as kayaking, horseback riding, and fly fishing.
+They also specialise in family activities like kayaking, horseback riding, and fly fishing.

 Mannion Bike Hire

-Mannion Bike Hire has a wide range of bicycles for rent and selling, suitable for children and adults so that they can explore the town and the surrounding Connemara area.
+Mannion Bike Hire has a wide range of bicycles for rent and sale, suitable for children and adults exploring the town and the surrounding Connemara area.

 Lough Corrib